 Authors: Abi Payne-Humphries and Lizzie Butler

-Just a stone's throw from the Mediterranean Sea, the TUI SENSATORI Resort Aphrodite Hills by Atlantica pairs an award-winning spa with a great choice of restaurants.
+Just a stone's throw from the Mediterranean Sea, the TUI SENSATORI Atlantica Aphrodite Hills pairs an award-winning spa with a great choice of restaurants.

 There’s plenty to keep you busy at this family-friendly hotel, from the huge pool to the long list of activities.

 Our top deals tailored to you, straight to your inbox Sign up for offers